 If a student’s average falls below 3.0 in a given semester, the department will decide whether the student may continue on probation.
 A specific plan will be arranged with dates and deadlines in place in regard to removal of probationary status.

-Starting Fall 2018, all students are required to have two co-advisors, identified at the time of admissions.
+Starting fall 2018, all students are required to have two co-advisors, identified at the time of admissions.
 During the course of study, students meet regularly with their advisors to ensure satisfactory progress.

 15 credits

-Time Constraints
+Time Limits

-The maximum time for completing all M.A. requirements and passing the M.A. examination is three years.
+The maximum time for completing all MA requirements and passing the MA examination is three years.

 Grievances and Appeals